BlueBrain/MorphIO/doc/source/specification.rst

 Soma
 ----
+Soma is a series of one or more points.
 Soma is not a neurite.
-However it is also a tree of sections but most of the time it is a single section.
-MorphIO implements Soma specification from `NeuroMorpho`_, and recognizes several kinds of soma format.
-`Soma API <cpp/doxygen_Soma.html>`_.
+MorphIO implements Soma specification from `NeuroMorpho`_, and recognizes several kinds of soma format. `Soma API <cpp/doxygen_Soma.html>`_.

 No Soma
 *******